 Volumes increased considerably in 2004 due to Rumpke of Indiana's decision to drop their curbside collection program.
 As a result, a large sector of their subscribers began using the containers for their recycling needs.
-Kroger Grocery's 24/7 roll-off ended January of 2015, due to curbside collection being offered to residents of Columbus through the City's Department of Public Works.
+Kroger Grocery's 24/7 roll-off ended January of 2015, due to curbside collection being offered to residents of Columbus through the City's Department of Public Works, viewed as a duplication of services.